Donor Profile

 Bilateral Spending

-For 2023, the government has decided to increase funding for humanitarian assistance, efforts to combat hunger and climate change, and efforts to promote women’s rights.
+For 2023, the government decided to increase funding for humanitarian assistance, efforts to combat hunger and climate change, and efforts to promote women’s rights.
 This trend is in accord with the Hurdalen platform, the coalition agreement that outlines the overarching direction of the government to the parliament for the period 2021-2025.

 Multilateral Spending and Commitments